This post may contain affiliate links. Please read our disclosure policy.

 • Leave out the shortening and reduce the amount of milk to about ⅓ cup or until you get a creamy consistency.

-• Spice it up with extra seasonings like garlic salt, paprika, chili powder, cumin, cayenne pepper, or hot sauce.
-Mix in some diced jalapenos or chopped onions.
+• Spices.
+Add extra seasonings like garlic salt, onion powder, garlic powder, paprika, chili powder, cumin, oregano, cayenne pepper, or hot sauce.
+Mix in some diced jalapeños, chili pepper, or chopped white onion, or top with chopped cilantro.

 Heating and combining ingredients for canned refried beans even better.

-STORE.
-Keep homemade refried beans in an airtight container, or in a bowl covered tightly with plastic wrap and refrigerate for 3-4 days.
+• STORE.
+Keep the refried bean recipe in an airtight container in the fridge, or a bowl covered tightly with plastic wrap for 3-4 days.

-FREEZE.
-To keep them longer, store them in the freezer for several months.
-To reheat, thaw if applicable, put in a saucepan over low heat, and stir until heated through.
+• FREEZE.
+For longer storage, freeze for several months.
+To reheat, thaw, put in a saucepan, set the stove to low heat, and stir until heated through.

 Canned refried beans served in a white bowl and topped with shredded cheese.